Yuuko Uchikoshi Professor Yuuko Uchikoshi’s research focuses

 Doctoral Research Assistants

-School of Education with an emphasis in Language, Literacy, and
+student at the School of Education with special emphasis on

-acquisition for bilingual children and how parents and teachers
+homes and schools, in particular how parents and teachers support

-can support the language and literacy skills of these children.
+the language and literacy development of dual language learners.

 Mayu Lindblad Mayu Lindblad is a doctoral student